When Diego Maradona threatened to have Oasis shot

 Dubbed one of the greatest players of all time, Maradona played for Napoli and Barcelona and was responsible for the infamous "Hand Of God" incident that led to England being kicked out of the World Cup in 1986.
 His other goal in that match is widely regarded as the greatest ever.

-The world is paying tribute to the man, but some of the more colourful episodes in his life are also being recalled - including a particularly outrageous incident in which Liam Gallagher claimed the sportsman threatened to have him and brother Noel "shot".
+The world is paying tribute to the man one year on from his passing, but some of the more colourful episodes in his life are also being recalled - including a particularly outrageous incident in which Liam Gallagher claimed the sportsman threatened to have him and brother Noel "shot".

 “We were going ‘Who the f**king hell’s that?’," recalled Liam.
 "We found out it was Maradona.